Russian Venture Company: Owners and executives

-Асtivities
+Activities

 The state together with Skolkovo Fund, Rusnano JSC and Vnesheconombank designate RVC as development institutution of the Russian Federation, i.e. "instruments designed to solve state tasks in the market environment".

 According to the development strategy for 2017-2030 RVC works in three main directions: investment activity as a fund of the funds, development of innovation and National Technology Initiative, venture capital market development.
 Company focuses on support of the technology entrepreneurs whose projects address roadmaps and cross-platform technologies of the National Technology Initiative.

 Starting 2016, RVC fulfils functions of the NTI project office (Order of the Government of the Russian Federation dated April 18, 2016) No. 317: performs project management, provides organizational, technical, expert and analytical support, information and financial support for the development and implementation of NTI roadmaps and projects.

 Investments

 The Investment activity of RVC is aimed at increasing the supply of venture capital through the creation of new funds jointly with its partners: private, institutional and foreign investors, as well as large corporations.
 At the suggestion of market participants, RVC invests in venture capital funds and initiates the creation of new funds with the involvement of professional investors and managers.
 According to the updated investment strategy RVC product portfolio will consist of 6 categories of the funds: